crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 You may see Remediation Components referred to as "bouncers" in the documentation and/or within cscli commands.
 :::

-Now that you've got Security Engine up and running, it's time to install a Remediation Component to actually block the IP addresses which are attacking your server.
+Now that you've got the `Security Engine` up and running, it's time to install a Remediation Component to actually block the IP addresses which are attacking your server.

 We will use the Windows Firewall Component, which manages some windows firewall rules to drop traffic from IP addresses blocked by the engine.